neftaly/esphome-xiao-soil/README.md

 ESPHome Zigbee firmware for the [Seeed Studio XIAO ESP32-C6 Soil Moisture Sensor](https://www.seeedstudio.com/XIAO-ESP32C6-p-5884.html).

+## Status

+At time of writing, this is operating in a garden outside.
+I don't know how much more power-efficent it is yet.

 ## Features

 - Zigbee soil moisture, temperature, and battery reporting